CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

    ![](./media/costopt-04.png)

  > **Note:** B-series burstable VMs are ideal for workloads that do not need the full performance of the CPU continuously, like web servers, small databases and development and test environments.
-TThe B-Series provides these customers the ability to purchase a VM size with a _**price conscious baseline performance**_ that allows the VM instance to build up credits when the VM is utilizing less than its base performance.
+The B-Series provides these customers the ability to purchase a VM size with a _**price conscious baseline performance**_ that allows the VM instance to build up credits when the VM is utilizing less than its base performance.
 When the VM has accumulated credit, the VM can burst above the VM’s baseline using up to 100% of the CPU when your application requires the higher CPU performance.

 5. Go back to **Overview** page and verify the VM size.